Here’s the complete guide to Soft reset, Hard reset, and Factory reset the Samsung Galaxy S7.

 - The very first thing you need to do is – open the Settings menu on your Galaxy S7.

 - Navigate to the Backup & Reset option (in case if you want to back up the data on your mobile, then follow this step.
 Otherwise, ignore it.

-- Now, head to Factory data reset option from backup & reset menu.
+- Now, head to the Factory data reset option from the backup & reset menu.

 - Tap on Erase All Content & Settings to clean up your device by resetting all the settings to default.

-- Your device will be turned off automatically, and it will do necessary operations.
+- Your device will be turned off automatically, and it will do the necessary operations.

 - Be patient and wait for a few moments until the device starts.

-We hope that you have successfully factory reset your mobile without facing any issue.
-In case if the problem still arrives, you need to hard reset your device by following the below steps.
+We hope that you have successfully Factory reset your mobile without facing any issue.
+If the problem still arrives, you need to hard reset your device by following the below steps.